mtlynch/mtlynch.io/_posts/2017-05-07-building-a-vm-homelab.md

 The power supply has sufficient wattage for the system, and it's pretty quiet.
 It's also a good value for $30.

 The one downside is that it uses non-modular cabling.
-My system is so bare bones that I only need the 24-pin motherboard cable and the 8-pin CPU cable.
+My system is so bare bones that I only need the 24-pin motherboard cable and 8-pin CPU cable.
 All the rest are clutter, but they hide away pretty cleanly in my case's 5.25" bay for an optical disc reader (obviously empty in my case).

 If I were to do it over, I'd consider a semi-modular or full-modular PSU so I could get rid of the extraneous PSU cables.

 # Conclusion

-This homelab VM server is working out very well.
+This homelab VM server is working very well.
 It's very convenient to be able to know that my VMs are running all the time, so I can just SSH in or view them in the browser without having to spin anything up in VirtualBox.

 One unexpected benefit is that I no longer have to be conservative about provisioning CPU/RAM resources to guest OSes.
 My main desktop is an 8-core i7 with 32 GB of RAM.
 I didn't want my VMs to starve my main OS for resources, so I'd typically provision guest OSes with 1 CPU + 1 GB RAM and only increase when I saw it hitting resource constraints.
 With the homelab VM server, there are enough resources for everyone!
 My standard guest OS template uses 4 cores and 4 GB CPU, a sufficient upper limit for most of my environments.
 This means that I waste less of my time managing guest OS resources manually.